selendra/selendra-wiki/docs/learn/learn-account-advanced.md

 Here is an example snapshot that shows how to lookup the corresponding account address of the account index 1988 on
-[Westend network (Polkadot Test Network)](../maintain/maintain-networks.md#westend-test-network), using Polkadot-JS Apps UI.
+[Westend network (Polkadot Test Network)](../maintain/maintain-networks.md#westend-test-network), using Selendra-JS Apps UI.
 The output shows the account address, its deposit amount and a boolean flag which indicates whether this is claimed permanently.

 ![query account index](../assets/accounts/query-index.png)